ciro-greco/AI-engineering-columbia-university-IEOR4574E001-WIP-/00-assignments/homework_1.md

 ### Instructions

 1. Load model and tokenizer.
-2. Use the fixed base prompt:
+2. Use the this as a base prompt:

     ```
     You are given a purchase request.
 Extract a JSON object with fields item and quantity.